-This is a wonderful example of what we think of as the "transition" style samplers - moving away from the traditional full bands of alphabets and into the pastoral and pictorial style.
+This is a wonderful example of what we think of as the "transition" style samplers - moving away from the traditional full bands of alphabets and into the pictorial style.
 That being said, we'll still present the composition by layer.

 The top band of spot motifs is quite uniquely separated with what can only be described as columns.
 At center is a young girl in a very blue dress, flanked by trees and birds.
 A double-crossed style carnation lattice follows.
 The verse is an interesting adaptation from a common schoolbook of the time by Thomas Dilworth entitled A New Guide to the English Tongue.
 The bottom section is essentially a double band, and contains, among other things, a man and a woman in period clothes, two blackamoors, oversized birds, floral motifs, swans, her signature, family initials (GS, MS), and teacher's name (Mrs. Potts).
 It is lovely that she put Baby for her name - we presume that was her nickname.

 While not in the best condition due to damaged edges, this sampler has great color and Baby’s stitching is tight and well done.

 Size (W x H): 8 1/4 x 12 1/4 inches

 Margaret Spence, born November 1720 in Coldstream, Berwickshire, married George Spotswood, a wheelwright also of Coldstream, 19 November 1752.
 Their first child, Barbara, was born 7 October 1753, followed by Margaret (1756), James (1758), George (1760) and Agnes (1762).